Licensing Division - Frequently Asked Questions

 However, please note the following: NAC 630.180: Refund of a fee for application; rejection of application (NRS 630.130)

-• If an applicant:
+1. If an applicant:

-• (a) Does not complete his or her application by providing all the documentation required by the form for application within 6 months after the actual date of filing of the form by the applicant;
+(a) Does not complete his or her application by providing all the documentation required by the form for application within 6 months after the actual date of filing of the form by the applicant;

-• (b) Withdraws his or her application; or
+(b) Withdraws his or her application; or

-• (c) Dies before he or she is issued a license by the Board, the Board will not refund any portion of the fee for application.
+(c) Dies before he or she is issued a license by the Board, the Board will not refund any portion of the fee for application.

-• 2.
-Applications which are not completed within 6 months will be rejected.
+2. Applications which are not completed within 6 months will be rejected.

-Is Nevada part of the Interstate Medical Licensure Compact?
+2. Is Nevada part of the Interstate Medical Licensure Compact?

-• Yes, for medical doctors, you may be eligible to apply for a Letter of Qualification (LOQ) if you hold a current State of Principal license (SPL) designated through the Compact.
+Yes, for medical doctors, you may be eligible to apply for a Letter of Qualification (LOQ) if you hold a current State of Principal License (SPL) designated through the Compact.
 If you are a current medical doctor licensed in the state of Nevada, you may wish to apply to designate Nevada as your SPL, so you may then apply for a Letter of Qualification for other states which may participate in the Compact.
-If you require further information related to the requirements of applying for medical licensure via Compact please go to: imlcc.org.
+If you require further information related to the requirements of applying for medical licensure via the Compact please go to: imlcc.org.

-2. Will I have to appear before the Board?
+3. Will I have to appear before the Board?

 It depends.
-If the applicant answers affirmatively (or inaccurately) to particular questions on the application, has an issue or issues that merit appearing before the Board such as a formal licensure disciplinary action, dependency issues (past or present) or arrest history (Felony, DUI, misdemeanor, etc.), has been a defendant in a legal action involving professional liability and has ever had any malpractice settlement amount paid on his/her behalf, or is applying by endorsement, the applicant may be required to appear before the Board once the licensure file is complete.
+If the applicant answers affirmatively (or inaccurately) to particular questions on the application, has an issue or issues that merit appearing before the Board such as a formal licensure disciplinary action, dependency issues (past or present) or arrest history (felony, DUI, misdemeanor, etc.), has been a defendant in a legal action involving professional liability and has ever had any malpractice settlement amount paid on his/her behalf, or is applying by endorsement, the applicant may be required to appear before the Board once the licensure file is complete.
 Board license specialists will be able to aid in answering these questions.
 If you are required to appear before the Board, your application process time may possibly be extended.

 How often are Board meetings held?

-3. What if my application for licensure is denied?
+4. What if my application for licensure is denied?

 If your application is denied following your appearance before the Board of Medical Examiners, the denial may be reportable to the American Medical Association, the Federation of State Medical Boards, the National Practitioner Data Bank, the Department of Health and Human Services, the National Commission on Certification of Physician Assistants, the American Board of Cardiovascular Perfusion and/or the National Board for Respiratory Care.

-4. Can I apply for licensure if I do not have a social security number?
+5. Can I apply for licensure if I do not have a social security number?

-Per NRS 630.197, an application shall include the social security number of the applicant in the application submitted to the Board.
+Per NRS 630.197, an application shall include the Social Security Number of the applicant in the application submitted to the Board.

-Pursuant to Nevada Assembly Bill 275 (AB275) an applicant who does not have a Social Security Number (SSN) must provide an Individual Taxpayer Identification Number (ITIN) when completing an application for licensure.
+NRS 630.197 requires that an application shall include the social Social Security Number of the applicant in the application submitted to the Board.
+However, in 2019, the Nevada Legislature enacted NRS 622.238, which allows an applicant who does not have a Social Security Number to provide an alternative personally identifying number, including without limitation, his or her Individual Taxpayer Identification Number (ITIN) when completing an application for licensure.

-5. Are foreign applicants able to obtain a license before securing a visa?
+6. Are foreign applicants able to obtain a license before securing a visa?

-6. What medical schools are acceptable?
+7. What medical schools are acceptable?

 The physician must receive the degree of Doctor of Medicine from a medical school: (1) approved by the Liaison Committee on Medical Education of the American Medical Association and Association of American Medical Colleges; or (2) a program which provides a course of professional instruction equivalent to that provided in medical schools in the United States approved by the Liaison Committee on Medical Education.
 This information may be found on Internet websites.

-7. What is endorsement?
+8. What is endorsement?

 NRS 630.1605 Requirements for license by endorsement to practice medicine.